andrew/ultimate-awesome/README.md

 - [awesome-quant](https://github.com/xiaomingx/awesome-quant) - A curated list of insanely awesome libraries, packages and resources for Quants (Quantitative Finance).
 - [awesome-genai](https://github.com/onebirdrocks/awesome-genai) - A curated collection of resources, tools, frameworks, and information related to Generative AI.
 - [stars](https://github.com/ju-c/stars) - A curated list of my GitHub stars!.
+- [awesome-meteo](https://github.com/pankajkarman/awesome-meteo) - A list of python resources to do stuffs related to atmospheric science.
 - [fucking-awesome-tensorflow](https://github.com/correia-jpv/fucking-awesome-tensorflow) - TensorFlow - A curated list of dedicated resources.
 With repository stars⭐ and forks🍴.
 - [fintech-awesome-libraries](https://github.com/Davelexic/fintech-awesome-libraries) - Compilation of libraries that have been helpful for data analysis.
 - [awesome-production-machine-learning](https://github.com/eric-erki/awesome-production-machine-learning) - A curated list of awesome open source libraries to deploy, monitor, version and scale your machine learning.